wanghaisheng/responsive-landing-page-starter/content/blog/en/ai-bot-platform.md

 So Martin, what is your framework?
 What does your framework do at a generic kind of level?
 What are the features that make that up?

 **Martin:** Roughly, it's a framework, a development kit, an SDK which works in either Node or C#.
 And you build this bot and it...both of those different languages slightly work slightly differently.
 But roughly speaking, we have a pattern for getting a message coming in and then passing messages back.
-We span all of the platforms.So yo would build one bot using either either node or C#...
+We span all of the platforms.
+So yo would build one bot using either either node or C#...

 **Syd:** It span all the *channels*.

 **Martin:** Did I say platforms?
 Great.
 I span all the channels.
-And the idea being is you build one of the these things and then we sort of stand there as an intermediary making sure it's available on all the different channels for you.
+And the idea being is you build one of these things and then we sort of stand there as an intermediary making sure it's available on all the different channels for you.
 But you build one bot.

 More recently as well, you can respond with different responses depending on the channel that you're speaking on.
 So if I'm building a Facebook Messenger bot, for example, I probably wanna be heavy on the UI.
 Like, because Facebook Messenger guidelines talk about buttons and carousels and things like that.
 Well on some of the channels, they're much more restrictive about what the interface looks like.
 And maybe you're just delivering text in those instances or buttons or whatnot.
 So we build one bot but you can respond differently depending on the channel and the way that the message comes into you.